 An area for a country park is identified on the policies map.
 The masterplan should demonstrate how the design and construction of the park complements and can be delivered alongside this site allocation.
+Non-strategic allocations

 Policy AP21 Land off High Street, Black Bear Lane and Rowley Drive, Newmarket